 You can submit your internship application via the Social Sciences Internship Online System (SSIS).

 - What should I consider if I take the internship during summer?

-You should consider your available internship period and ensure you can commit a full-time internship for at least 6 weeks continuously.
+You should consider your available internship period and ensure you can commit a full-time internship for at least 5 consecutive weeks.
 For students who are not available in July (can work during June and/or August only) are not eligible to apply for the summer internship.